thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 ### If any Part of the Deployment Pipeline Fails, Stop the Line

-To establish [rapid, repeatable, reliable](#create-a-repeatable-reliable-deterministic-and-efficient-process-for-releasing-software) releases, we have to accept as a team that every change, every commit into Version Control, will successfully build, pass every test and deploy.
+To establish [rapid, repeatable, reliable](#create-a-repeatable-reliable-deterministic-and-efficient-process-for-releasing-software) releases, we have to accept as a team that every change, every commit into Version Control, will successfully build, pass every test and deploy (Farley and Humble 2011).
 In that case, [*Agree as a Team to Never Break the Build*]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}#practice-2-agree-as-a-team-to-never-break-the-build) extends to the whole [*Deployment Pipeline*](#deployment-pipeline).
 This implies that if any part of the delivery process fails, the team owns the failure, [Stops The Line](https://en.wikipedia.org/wiki/Andon_(manufacturing)), and fixes it immediately before moving on with any ongoing work.
 This is vital to [*Build Quality In*](#build-quality-in).

 ## Closing